-Garages and permanent outbuildings Visually inspected.
-There is a detached garage, extending to 23m2 or thereby, of concrete block construction externally rendered with a pitched and tiled roof.
-It has the benefit of power and lighting.
-The front door was locked and was not tested.
-Outbuildings comprise a basic lean-to carport style store at the rear having timber and glazed walls/windows and a polycarbonate roof.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, rear and left hand side of the property bounded by brick and rendered walling, timber fencing and stone walls.
-There is an external tap.
+There are garden grounds on all sides of the property bounded by timber fencing, post and wire fencing and stone walls.
+The gardens are overgrown.
 Ceilings Visually inspected from floor level.

 The ceilings are of plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mix of plaster on the hard and timber stud and plasterboard.
+The internal walls are of timber stud and plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction, part concrete.
-The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was restricted.
-There are no known underfloor areas.
+The floors are of suspended timber construction with timber over concrete at lower ground floor level.
+The property was partially furnished and the floors were partially covered and accordingly our view of the floor timbers/surfaces was restricted.
+There are no known sub-floor areas.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mix of timber flush panelled, timber panelled and timber and glazed.
-The kitchen has fairly modern wall and base storage units.
-A timber carpeted staircase leads to first floor level.
+The internal doors are of timber.
+A timber staircase leads from the ground floor hallway to lower ground floor level.
+The kitchen has timber storage units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.